 The reason for this is simple: if you’ve gotten into many accidents before, the chances that you’ll get into another accident are a lot higher.
-Therefore, the insurance company is more likely to pay out money on your behalf, so they charge you more premium to try and offset their expected claims.
+Therefore, the insurance company is more likely to pay out money on your behalf, so they charge you higher premiums to try and offset their expected claims.

 Just How Long Will An Accident Affect Your Premiums?

 Just how long will an accident affect your auto insurance rates?
 The simple answer is either 3 or 5 years.

 Many companies will look back 5 years at your driving history, which includes accidents and traffic violations.
 However, some companies only look back 3 years for both.

 As with most things in insurance, there isn’t a hard and fast rule regarding rates and accidents.
 There is a chance that having just one accident on your record won’t increase your rates any, but this greatly depends on the company and other factors that go into your overall rating structure.